Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Introduction

-In this study, based on Ordinal Priority Approach (OPA), a promising MADM methods for incomplete preference information, we propose Preference Robust Ordinal Priority Approach (OPA-PR) and its robust satisficing extension (OPA-PRS) to counter the parameter uncertainty, utility preference ambiguity, and model misspecification.
-To effectively solve OPA-PR and OPA-PRS for practical usage, we also delevop a piecewise linear approximation (PLA) scheme to derive the tractable reformulation with error bound guarantees.
+In this study, based on Ordinal Priority Approach (OPA), a value function-based MARS methods under ordinal preference, we propose Preference Robust Ordinal Priority Approach (OPA-PR) to counter the parametric and preference uncertainty.
+To effectively solve OPA-PR for practical usage, we also develop a piecewise linear approximation (PLA) scheme to derive the tractable reformulation with error bound guarantees and preference elicitation strategy.